RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 # Presentation

-A front-end criterion plugin is a javascript bundle bundle used in [Search form module](/frontend/modules/search-form/) to create form fields and panes.
+A front-end criterion plugin is a javascript bundle used in [Search form module](/frontend/modules/search-form/) to create form fields and panes.
 Each criterion plugin generates a part of the final opensearch request sent to the rs-catalog microservice in order to search resulting entities.
 Criterion plugins accept attributes to filter as configuration.

+**NOTE** : Opensearch requests are made with [lucene format](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).

 # Specific plugin-info.json fields